 The essence of purposive sampling lies in selecting information-rich cases.
 These can be individuals, groups, or occurrences that are relevant to the issue being studied.
 For example, if a study aims to understand the experiences of cancer survivors, purposive sampling would involve selecting individuals who have lived through cancer, as they can provide depth and insight into the research question.

 This method is widely preferred in exploratory studies, where detailed understanding rather than generalization is the goal.
 It enables researchers to focus on specific characteristics, conditions, or phenomena that are central to the research question.
-The idea is not to randomly select cases in a way that mirrors the population, but rather to select cases that will illuminate the topic of interest more richly and in depth.
+The idea is to select cases that will illuminate the topic of interest more richly and in depth.

 Purposive sampling is primarily used to identify specific characteristics, trends, or insights within a targeted subset of a population.
 This method is particularly effective in identifying unique or exceptional cases that are not readily observable in the broader population.
-By focusing on particular characteristics or experiences, purposive sampling allows researchers to delve into the depth and complexity of the subject matter, providing rich, detailed insights.
+By focusing on particular characteristics or experiences, purposive sampling allows researchers to look at the depth and complexity of the subject matter, providing rich, detailed insights.

 The key objective of purposive sampling is to gain a deep understanding of phenomena from a specific perspective or within a specific context.
 For instance, in a study about educational practices, researchers might use purposive sampling to select teachers who are implementing innovative teaching methods.
 Here, the focus is not on how common these practices are, but on understanding the nature, challenges, and impacts of these innovations in depth.